“You can call me ‘Roshi.’”

 And then Bernie called again.
 “I will also make you a Dharma Holder at Litchfield.”
 This all seemed crazy.
 Beyond imagination.
 “Dharma Holder” is a preliminary recognition.
 I thought of it as something like an engagement preceding a wedding.
 Sure, I had imagined the possibility of becoming a teacher.
 There was talk that I would be Jishu’s first Dharma successor, but I had a lot of fantasies and this was very much an idea of a far-off future.

 Litchfield happened in the midst of a crazy ice storm.
-Jamie was seven months old.
+Morrigan was seven months old.
 Dee had hoped to bring her to the ceremony but did not dare drive.
 Bernie gave Denkai to a number of us; Denbo, the formal transmission ceremony which empowers new teachers, to Jitsudo and Eve and Genro; and Inka, in our tradition the highest recognition, to Pia and Nicklaus.
 When you receive Denbo, you become “Sensei.”
 When you receive Inka, you are “Roshi”.

 On the final evening of the retreat, at a semi-formal gathering in which all of us who had received empowerments were seated on the stage with Bernie.
 Bernie announced three new Dharma Holders.
 He hung my brown, Dharma Holder rakusu around my neck.